If your business operates inside the EU (or you have EU prospects or clients) then GDPR applies to you.

 Legal Grounds for Processing

-In order to have any personal data of an individual you first need to decide on the legal grounds for processing those data.
+In order to store or use any personal data of an individual you first need to decide on the legal grounds for processing those data.
 And, it’s as simple as a prospect sending their details in a contact form on your website.
 GDPR means it’s essential that you take into consideration what grounds you have for processing data.

 There are six grounds, but I feel as though only four would be applicable to you as a health and fitness professional.
 These are: